Here are some basics about the club and things you should know and do before, during and after fishing a tournament.

 - When returning to the boat, store the keys in a safe place or return them to the boater.

 - Do not track dirt/mud on the boat

 - Cover trebles as to not snag upholstery

 - Pick up your used baits/hooks/line, as well as any trash.

-- After the tournament help wipe down the boat and assist the boater in any way needed.
+- After the tournament help wipes down the boat and assists the boater in any way needed.